Skip to content

 • quantities of the same kind (e.g. length, width, altitude, distance, radius, wavelength, position vector, ...)

-It turns out that the above issues can't be solved correctly without proper modeling of a system of quantities.
+These issues require proper modeling of a system of quantities.

 Quantities of the same kind